Family Purge Documentation

 - Purge Model workflow - clean families loaded in the active project

-.rfafiles with Pause / Resume / Cancel - Eight cleaners - nested families, unused types, materials & assets, CAD imports, images & PDFs (default on); fill patterns, line patterns, object styles (experimental)
+.rfafiles with Pause / Resume / Cancel - Eight cleaners - nested families, unused types, materials & assets, CAD imports, images & PDFs (default on); fill patterns, line patterns, object styles (Advanced, off by default)

 - Application-level failure handler with PurgeLog audit